Mawson

 The employment environment in Mawson shows above-average strength when compared nationally

-Health care & social assistance has a notably high concentration with employment levels at 1.6 times the regional average.
-Public administration & safety, however, has limited presence with 27.8% employment compared to the regional average of 30.4%.
-The predominantly residential area appears to offer limited local employment opportunities based on Census data.
-From September 2024 to September 2025, employment levels increased by 1.8%, and labour force grew by 1.2%, leading to a decrease in unemployment rate by 0.5 percentage points.
-In contrast, Australian Capital Territory saw employment rise by 1.4% and unemployment fall by 0.2 percentage points during the same period.
-State-level data from 25-Nov-25 shows ACT employment grew by 1.19% year-on-year, adding 710 jobs, with an unemployment rate of 4.5%, slightly higher than the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia indicate a projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mawson's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, assuming constant population projections for illustrative purposes.
+Mawson demonstrated notable concentration in health care & social assistance with employment levels at 1.6 times the regional average.
+Public administration & safety had limited presence with 27.8% employment compared to the regional average of 30.4%.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+During the year to September 2025, employment levels increased by 1.8% and labour force increased by 1.2%, causing the unemployment rate to fall by 0.5 percentage points.
+In contrast, Australian Capital Territory saw employment rise by 1.4%, labour force grow by 1.2%, and unemployment fall by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mawson's employment mix suggested local employment should increase by 6.9% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment